Do you resent your husband after baby? Are you wondering how to get over it?

 So yes, it’s normal to hate your husband after having a baby, but that doesn’t mean that you can’t do little things to strengthen your relationship.

-How can you connect with your husband after baby?
+Feeling disconnected from your husband after baby?

 Though you are going through the obvious changes that come along with childbirth and raising a baby, it’s important to realize that your husband is also adjusting to life with a baby.

-But here are my simple, easy to implement tips.
+Here are my simple, easy to implement tips.
 Let’s start small, because you’re probably too exhausted for anything else.

 Start by taking care of yourself